adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 - S3 lens - used for analyzing the S3 bucket and its objects.
 - ⭐`byte range fetches`⭐ - used to download a specific range of bytes from the object.
 - `MFA delete` - used to enable the MFA delete for the versioned bucket to prevent accidental deletion of the objects.
-- Glacier volt - used to retrieve the data from the glacier vault based on WOMP(Write Once, Many times) policy.
+- Glacier volt - used to retrieve the data from the glacier vault based on WOMP(Write Once, read Many times) policy.
 - `S3 object lock` - used to lock the object for a specific period of time to prevent accidental deletion or modification based on WOMP(write once, many times) policy.
 - With SSE-KMS, the encryption happens in AWS, and the encryption keys are managed by AWS but you have full control over the rotation policy of the encryption key.
 Encryption keys stored in AWS.
 - MFA Delete forces users to use MFA codes before deleting S3 objects.
 It's an extra level of security to prevent accidental deletions.
 - legal hold - used to protect the object from deletion or modification ⭐indefinitely⭐. even if the retention period is set to 7 years, the object will not be deleted until the legal hold is removed.
 - AWS Transfer Family: Used to transfer files to AWS storage services like S3, EFS, and FSx for Windows File Server.
-- AWS Storage Gateway: Used to connect on-premises environments with AWS Cloud storage, enabling hybrid cloud storage solutions.
+- `AWS Storage Gateway`: Used to connect on-premises environments with AWS Cloud storage, enabling hybrid cloud storage solutions.
 - Data-Sync : move large amounts of data between on-premises storage and AWS storage services like S3, EFS, and FSx.
 - Snowball Edge `comes with computing capabilities and allows you to pre-process the data while it's being moved into Snowball`.